Become a Consultant

 COURSE DESCRIPTION

 This course explores theoretical and practical questions around teaching and learning in the writing center, primarily within a one-to-one context.
 We will investigate the growing field of Writing Center Studies and examine theories and pedagogical commitments that inform and shape the practice of writing center consulting.
 This course also involves a substantial research component, inviting you to explore some aspect of writing culture within or beyond UNL and produce original scholarship.
 You will have the opportunity to observe consultations in the Writing Center, reflect on your own and others’ writing processes and experiences, explore the theoretical foundations of writing center work, and consider how this work relates to social justice.
 Completing this course makes you eligible for (but does not guarantee) a position as a consultant in the Writing Center.
-The course satisfies the CDR: Human Diversity in U.S. Communities requirement.
+The course satisfies the CDR: Human Diversity in U.S. Communities requirement and the Experiential Learning requirement (for research).